-Around 10 Studentships are offered each year for outstanding engineering or science graduates who wish to develop their capabilities in industrial design and who aspire to becoming leading designers in British industry.
-The scheme is open to applicants resident in the UK who are intending to make a career in British Industry.Read more Read less
+Around ten studentships are offered each year for outstanding engineering or science graduates who wish to develop their capabilities in industrial design and aspire to become leading designers.
+The scheme is open to applicants resident in the UK who intend to make a career in British industry.

 At a glance

 - Funding valueAll tuition fees plus stipend of £12,000 plus £850 for materials

 - Funding provider(s)Royal Commission for the Exhibition of 1851

 What it covers